mudasar187/WebAssignment_Exam2018/README.md

 #### Travis
-Also used travis for this exam, url is removed because of private token, adding new markdown travis link when repo is public
+Also used travis for this repo, url is removed because of private token, adding new markdown travis link when repo is public

 ---